Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 5. They are all learning machines.

-The learning never stops.
+To create a money machine, you need to be a learning machine.
+That’s why one of the top traits of wealthy people is that they’re obsessed with growth.
 Just as the best athletes in the world never stop striving to improve their game, money masters strive for constant, never-ending improvement of their game.

 6. They are all givers.

 Giving back is one of the most understated behaviours of financially successful people.
 Yet real money masters understand that true wealth is about more than the number in your bank account.
 To cling tightly to the wealth they have built is to live in a scarcity mindset, cut off from others by fear.
 Instead, they choose to live open-handed to those in greatest need, knowing that wealth is abundant.